vividvilla/hackerrank/README.md

 guarantees that they will work as expected.
 Please refrain from using my solutions in the site.

+## Instructions

+You can compile all the problems by issuing the following command:

+    $ make

+If you want to compile only a specific problem, issue the following command, replacing `<problem_id>` with the id of the problem you want to compile (see section "Problems Solved" for the list of possible ids):

+    $ make <problem_id>

+Running a compiled problem is just a matter of executing a command similar to the next one, replacing `candies` with the id of the desired problem:

+    $ candies

 ## Problems solved

 The following is a possibly innacurate list of the problems solved: